 It only takes about 10-15 minutes to compare providers and “make the savings switch” at ComparePower.
 The physical switch from one electric provider to another, after you signup, generally occurs within 1-7 days.
 Your next bill coming from your new provider.
 Rest assured, there will be no interruption to your service during the transition.
 If you are signing up for new electric service, the date of service start will be set up during your enrollment.

-In Texas, you have 3 days to change your mind before the switching process is initiated.
+In Texas, providers offer a 3-day grace period during which you can cancel the contract without penalty if you change your mind after switching providers.
 So rest easy – if you feel you’ve made a mistake, just contact your new provider, tell them you’d like to cancel, and come back to ComparePower to find a provider or plan that suits you better.

 In Texas, there are laws to protect you from this and you are not be subject to a cancellation fee if you legitimately move from your home.
 Anytime you move, you should use that opportunity to shop again for a better plan – even I you are in a contract.
 You do NOT have to transfer your service – that’s Texas Law.